Kish170/summarizer_pipe/README.md

 - **No need for Authentication or Authorization:** Since it is all stored locally users data are safe with them and they no longer have to deal with authentication
 -**Summarizer:** Used GPT 4.o to generate a summarized note of all notes with the chosen tag

+## Future Progressions:
+- **Connect to External Note Applications:** When users click an export button automate using screenpipes currently experimental feature of UI context and input control
+- **Better Note Management:** Store it in an actual database and connect it using an ORM possibly Prisma with PostgreSQL
+- **Improve Interactivity:** Improve interactivity in screenpipes app by allowing to edit notes, train model on creating better notes and better present notes

 ## How to Try It Out
 1. Clone the repository:
     ```bash